 Graphics

-The graphics of GSPro are really good — on the same tier as TGC 2019 and E6 CONNECT.
+The graphics of GSPro are really good — on the same tier as the latest solutions like FSX Play.
 4K is supported, which is great.
 We especially like the texture of the turf and the sharpness of the foliage.

 Having said that, we do find the lighting to be a bit flat, and the roll of the ball can feel quite unnatural, especially on slow greens.
 However, the developers have improved ball physics in the recent v3 update and will continue to improve the graphics over time.